1989 Jonesborough ambush: Superintendent Bob Buchanan

 Robert James "Bob" Buchanan (18 March 1934 – 20 March 1989) was from Bready, County Tyrone.
 He joined the RUC on 13 August 1956 and was commended on six separate occasions.
-He had served as a sergeant in Derrygonnelly, County Fermanagh, and Antrim where he was promoted to inspector.
+He had served as a sergeant in Derrygonnelly, County Fermanagh, and in County Antrim where he was promoted to inspector.
 In 1975, he was promoted to chief inspector and was stationed in Lisburn and held posts in the Complaints and Discipline Department.
 On promotion to superintendent, he became sub-divisional commander in Omagh and then staff officer to RUC senior command at force headquarters in Belfast.
 It was in this post in 1985 that he was asked to take on the difficult and dangerous post of Border Superintendent for "H" Division and be responsible for all cross-border matters and liaison between the RUC and the Garda Siochána in the South Armagh/North Louth area.
 The posts of Border Superintendent had been created by the Anglo-Irish Agreement in an attempt to improve security co-operation between the two Irish police forces.
 He was scheduled to be transferred to Newtownards the month following his death and his Garda counterpart in Dundalk, Superintendent Pat Tierney, testified to the Smithwick Tribunal he was in a joyous mood on the day he was killed because of the news of his transfer.
-He was married to Catherine, by whom he had a son, William, and a daughter, Heather and at time of his death he had two grandsons, Andrew and Robert.
+He was married to Catherine, by whom he had a son, William, and a daughter, Heather, and at time of his death he had two grandsons, Andrew and Robert.